 - For examples of diverse programs, check out the shows taking place at the multi-genre club Le Poisson Rouge in New York (they do family programs, too).

-- The radio show Performance Today broadcast a program inspired by animals.
-Among the pieces: “Domenico Scarlatti’s Cat Fugue, where his cat is said to have composed the melody by walking across his harpsichord.”
+- The radio show Performance Today in the U.S. broadcast a program inspired by animals.
+Among the pieces: “Domenico Scarlatti’s Cat Fugue, where his cat is said to have composed or at least inspired the melody by walking across his harpsichord.

 - Animal-inspired pieces might be especially suited to family events, but there are countless other ways to knit pieces into programs through common connections.
 For instance, the early music group Tafelmusik created a program titled “The Spheres,” which offers “fragments of various Baroque works grouped around the theme of astronomy.”
 A mention of a 2010 Beijing performance appears in this article in the New York Times.

-To build up a cache of programming ideas, start collecting them in a file: sketch concepts and possible titles, paste in examples from other performers, and aim to become a connoisseur.
+To build up a cache of programming ideas, start collecting them in a file: sketch concepts and possible titles, paste in examples from other performers, and aim to become a connoisseur of successful programming strategies.

 For in-depth programming guidelines along with three model classical programs, check out Chapter 11 of The Musician’s Way.